Neradoc/discotool/README.md

 Define environment variables to override the default command line tools used by discotool.
 They are called by appending the relevant parameters at the end.
 - `DISCOTOOL_SERIALTOOL` (`screen`) command to connect to the REPL (tio, picocom, etc.)
 - `DISCOTOOL_CIRCUP` (`circup`) command to call circup (`pip install` it for the default)
-- `DISCOTOOL_NOCOLOR` disables colors in the output is it evaluates to True
+- `DISCOTOOL_NOCOLOR` disables colors in the output if it evaluates to True

 ### Command line options